esciencecenter-digital-skills/Natural-language-processing/episodes/04-LargeLanguageModels.md

 - how do you use an LLM such that you get the best results?

 ### Prompt engineering
-We are now going to start with prompt engineering, When you provide input to an LLM, such as asking a question to ChatGPT, this is called prompting a model - you are sending a prompt to the models, which will trigger the LLM to generate an answer.
+We are now going to start working with LLM models.
+We will set up a chatbot ourselves and do some prompt engineering.
+When you provide input to an LLM, such as asking a question to ChatGPT, this is called prompting a model - you are sending a prompt to the models, which will trigger the LLM to generate an answer.
+We are not going to train our own LLM, but we will be using Meta's open source Llama model.

 Starting Ollama
+We will use ollama to run the LLM we want to use.
+Ollama is a platform that allows users to run various LLM locally on your own computer.
+This is different from for example using chatgpt, where you log in and use the online api.
+Chatgpt collects the input you are providing and uses this to their own benefit.
+Running an LLM locally using Ollama thus preserves your privacy.
+It also allows you to customize a model, by setting certain parameters, or even by finetuning a model.

 ```
 Ollama serve